olc-techsupport/Agriculture-gbif_species_occurrences/README.md

-# NIFA GBIF Datasets for Lakota Lands
+# GBIF Datasets for Lakota Lands

 This repository provides instructions and examples for locating, querying, and downloading biodiversity occurrence data from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org) for species of cultural and ecological importance on or near Lakota lands — including the Pine Ridge, Rosebud, Standing Rock, and Cheyenne River reservations.